MEHColeman/empty_ruby_project/README.md

   * Configure some stuff
   * Run some code generators to set up a default testing framework
   * Tidy up the generated code
+  * Replace this README with a new template for your new project.
   * Create a new, clean git repository with a single initial commit of your new files.

+## Make tasks
+There are some commands set up in a Makefile to run various code quality checks.
+They are not Rakefile tasks because they generally don't need the rails environment to run, and in some cases that would be a bad thing.

+Makefile contains:
+make secure    # run bundle audit to check for known vulnerabilities make quality   # run rubycritic and simplecov make fast      # run fasterer make all       # all of the above

 ## License